harrykuang-dev/Hololive-Dreams-Auto-High-Low/README.md

 Run these commands from the repository root.
 The included `Hololive Dreams-Auto.spec` automatically bundles `templates/`, backgrounds, icons, and the required models; no manual resource copying is needed.
 Output is placed in `dist/Hololive Dreams-Auto/`.
 Keep the entire folder, including `_internal/`, together rather than moving the EXE alone.

-The previous long command targeting `main_ui.py` is no longer needed; it does not use the repository’s existing resource-bundling configuration.

 ### 📖 Instructions
 1. Launch the game and ensure the game window is not fully minimized[cite: 2].